 To find a drinking water laboratory: Call the local County Health Department, or select from a list of National Environmental Laboratory Accreditation Program (NELAC) certified drinking water laboratories.

-To find a professional: Licensed well drillers, pump installers, and plumbers are good sources of information.
+You may also contact: Licensed well drillers, pump installers, and plumbers in your local area as they are good sources of information.
 Water quality questions may also be directed to the local Ground Water Conservation District and the Texas Groundwater Protection Committee.

 Emergency Disinfection: The use of household chemicals (such as bleach or iodine) to disinfect drinking water without the appropriate equipment or technical supervision should only be considered under emergency situations.
 For a list of these chemicals and their safe use, see the EPA website.